SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 A recent update, as of 12/30/2022, has dethroned the LSB and it has subsequently relinquished its crown to the ESV.
 The litmus test in question has to do with Deut.
 32:8 which should read "sons of God" according to our oldest and best manuscripts found in the DSS.
 The decision is defended by [Dr. Michael S. Heiser](https://youtu.be/H41Lw2YEY74), [NET Translators' Notes](https://www.biblegateway.com/passage/?search=Deut.%2032%3A8&version=NET), [ESV Study](https://amzn.to/3WsN0Uw), etc.

 Unfortunately this also removed the Expanded Bible from the finalists.
 It is worth noting that the NRSVUE 2021 does not fail this litmus test, aside from the fact that it failed Acts 1:16 by calling the all male group of Apostles brothers and sisters...
+If The New Oxford Annotated Bible (NOAB) released an update with the NRSVUE, including the fix for Acts, this would be an incredible Bible.

 <span style="font-style:Italic;font-size:32px;">Winners</span>